sysnet4admin/kubectxon/README.md

 $ kubectl krew install ctxon
 ```

-After installing, the tools will be available as `kubectl ctxon`.
+After installing, the tool will be available as `kubectl ctxon`.

 ### krew-2 (custom-index)
 You can install and use [Krew](https://github.com/kubernetes-sigs/krew/) kubectl